StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python upload_asset(asset, file_ext=None)` { #upload_asset data-toc-label="upload_asset" }

 Uploads an asset to `assets.scratch.mit.edu`.
 You must be logged in for this to not throw an error.
-Returns a HTTP status code.
+Returns an HTTP status code.

 **PARAMETERS**